Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

+\mypar{Note on Trajectory Notation} As in Definition~\ref{def:offlinerl}, trajectories are classically defined as a series of $(s, a, r, s')$ tuples, where the next state $s'$ of one transition is the state $s$ of the next transition.
+Since the rewards associated with transitions are not used in the privacy analysis or in the filtering stage of our algorithm, we simplify the classical notation for our analysis and proofs as described above.

 \paragraph{Goal.} The goal is to learn a policy using an offline RL algorithm with expert-level DP guarantees on $D^\Pi$, thus ensuring that the policy learnt in this manner is not much different from a policy learnt using $D^{\Pi'}$.
-We make the following assumptions.